15 Ways to Prepare Your Garden for the Fall Season Transition

 5. Inspect for Diseases and Pests

-While you’re cleaning, keep an eye out for any signs of disease or pests.
+While you’re cleaning, watch for any signs of disease or pests.
 If you spot any, remove the affected plants to prevent the issue from spreading.

 Dispose of them in a way that prevents further contamination.
 Make sure any diseased plants are discarded rather than composted.